adambaranec/pulchra/README.md

 After a while, it came out!
 The idea was literally a live coding language primarily focused on 3D graphics!
 Lying on the beach in Croatia, I started to write first lines of code for the environment.
 By the way, it would not be possible to work on this language without the amazing library THREE-D developed by Asger Nyman Christiansen.
 This library is a total game-changer, providing all the essential functionality for 3D graphics programming, including support for meshes, materials, lighting, and many more!

 I am excited to announce Pulchra is working!
 This is seriously a huge moment - who knows, what all you brilliant coders out there create with it.
-So go ahead, give it a spin, and let us know what you think.
+So go ahead, play and drop a line about what you think.
 Peace!
 [Try it there! (on computer, of course)]()
 [See the docs](docs.md)